xebia-functional/books-store-training/README.md

 You may need to add that repository explicitly in your build, if you haven't done it before.

-## Libraries
-Libraries are published in Maven Central:
-- The only library used so far is JUnit

-You may need to add that repository explicitly in your build, if you haven't done it before.

 repositories { mavenCentral() }